MathStuff/Matrices/README.md

 C.find(element,indexStart) #Returns a list of the element's indeces as tuples.
 Returns None if element not in matrix

+C.select(columns) #Returns a matrix where the desired columns are concatenated in order.
+Only works if 'columns' is a tuple or a list

 C.where(condition) #Returns a matrix where the given condition(s) are True.
 Example: C.where("(Col 1>=0.5) and (Col 2!=0)")

+C.apply(expressions,columns,conditions,returnmat) #Apply given 'expression' to given 'columns' where the 'conditions' are True, set returnmat wheter or not to return self.
+If 'columns' is None, 'expressions' is applied to all columns.

+C.joint(matrix) #Returns a matrix of shared rows with given 'matrix'

 C.mean(n,asDict) #Returns the nth column's average, give None as argument to get the all columns' averages; asDict: True to get return a dictionary of features as keys and means as values, False to get means in a list.
 If n is given and asDict is False, returns a number.